goodluckoguzie/goodluckoguzie.github.io/portfolio.md

           <div class="card-content">
             <div class="card-text">
-              <p class="project-description">A simple environment where a ball falls and bounces.
-The floor position is not shown to the model.
-Can your model learn where the ball will bounce?</p>
+              <p class="project-description">A custom OpenAI Gym environment that simulates a ball falling under gravity and bouncing off the floor.
+The floor position is not included in the observation space, requiring models to infer this hidden boundary condition to predict when and how the ball will bounce.</p>

               <div class="project-stats" style="margin: 1rem 0; padding: 0.75rem; background: var(--bg-alt); border-radius: 6px; font-size: 0.875rem;">
                 <div style="display: flex; align-items: center; gap: 0.5rem; margin: 0.5rem 0;">